selected exhibitions

 2006

-Northern Light: Photographs of Alexey Titarenko and Pentti Sammalahtti, Nailya Alexander Gallery, New York, NY, USA
+Northern Light: Photographs of Alexey Titarenko and Pentti Sammallahti, Nailya Alexander Gallery, New York, NY, USA

 Shadows into Light, Wall space, Seattle, USA